great-expectations/great_expectations/docs/guides/setup/configuring_data_docs/how_to_host_and_share_data_docs_on_azure_blob_storage.md

 - Select **Enabled** to enable static website hosting for the storage account.
 - Write "index.html" in Index document.

 Note the Primary endpoint url.
-Your team will be able to consult your data doc on this url when you have finished this tuto.
+Your team will be able to consult your data doc on this url when you have finished this tutorial.
 You could also map a custom domain to this endpoint.
 A container called ``$web`` should have been created in your storage account.